Academic Policies & Procedures

 - Students with “exam anxiety” or similar “disability” may write in a separate room but must have a physician’s note submitted to CCFS at the beginning of the school year in September.
 Students may be charged an additional fee for the room, proctor, and administration.

 - In extenuating circumstances students may be permitted to write examinations at a later day and will be required to pay a late writing fee/rescheduling fee.
 A request for permission must be submitted to Canadian College of Funeral Service in writing prior to any special considerations being made.

 - Cell phones and all other electronic devices must be turned off.

-- Students must be prepared to show photo ID at examinations.
+- Students must be prepared to show photo ID at in-person examinations.

 Spelling and grammar: